Student Support Services

 Available at all CDCR institutions.

 Services may vary in length.
-Each inmate-student progresses at their own pace.
+Each offender-student progresses at their own pace.

-Enrollment in these programs is voluntary and available to all inmate-student who are interested in seeking additional support.
+Enrollment in these programs is voluntary and available to all offender-student who are interested in seeking additional support.